MoltenArmor/lxc-image-mkosi/README.md

 # lxc-image-mkosi

-Build LXC images with mkosi.
+Build LXC container or VM images for LXD/Incus with mkosi.

 If you want to start building, run: